-Operating While Carrying a Load
+Operating While Carrying a Loads

 Reduce your speed when carrying cargo and turn gradually.
 Avoid hills and rough terrain.
 Allow more distance for braking.
-This vehicle may require
+This vehicle may require additional stopping distance if carrying heavy loads, especially on inclined surfaces.

 Tilting the Cargo Box